woofwoofinc/literacy/src/js/cli.js.rst

     const outDirFlagPresent = typeof argv.outDir !== 'undefined';

     if (outFileFlagPresent && outDirFlagPresent) {
-      errors.push("Cannot have --out-file and --out-dir.");
+      errors.push('Cannot have --out-file and --out-dir.');
     }

 Similarly, Yargs can detect when a flag is present without another flag which it